MMM-ATM/.github/README.md

 Follow this two-step procedure to build the binaries using the MMM library:

 1. Set the environmental variable `MMMFC` to the compiler command on your system.  gfortran is used as the default compiler if `MMMFC` is not set.
-MMM Makefiles support the following compilers:
+MMM Make files support the following compilers:

     |  Compiler       | MMMFC     | Installation Guide                |
     |-----------------|-----------|-----------------------------------|